catap/macos-ansible-playbooks/README.md

 all MacPorts to `file:///Volumes/SharedFolders/Home/src/macports-ports`.

-Thus, it starts VM one-by-one, but if you have enough resources to run more VMs, feel free to increase ansible serial.
-For example `ansible-playbook -e serial=2 maintenance.yml` runs two VM in parallel.
+Thus, it starts VM one-by-one, but if you have enough resources to run more VMs, feel free to increase ansible serial via `servar` variale.
+For example `ansible-playbook -e servar=2 maintenance.yml` runs two VM in parallel.

-It also has additional playbook `shrink.yml` which fills the disk by zeros, and `cleanup.yml` that only cleanup a disk.
+It also has additional playbook `shrink.yml` which fills the disk by zeros, `cleanup.yml` that only cleanup a disk, and `nuke.yml` which removes installed MacPorts.